David Freud, Baron Freud

 David Anthony Freud, Baron Freud, (born 24 June 1950) is a British politician, life peer, and former investment banker who served as Minister for Welfare Reform from 2010 to 2016.
 Before he joined the Conservative Party, he was vice-chairman of investment banking at UBS and a government adviser on welfare reform.

 Early life and career

 Freud is the son of Walter Freud and a great-grandson of the pioneering psychoanalyst Sigmund Freud.
-He was educated at Whitgift School, Croydon, and Merton College, Oxford, where he took a degree in Politics, Philosophy and Economics.
+He was educated at Whitgift School, Croydon, and Merton College, Oxford, where he took a Master of Arts degree in philosophy, politics and economics.

 After starting out at the Western Mail, Freud worked at the Financial Times for eight years as a journalist.
 In 1983, Freud was hired by the stockbroking firm then known as Rowe & Pitman.
 Later, he worked for S G Warburg, which was taken over by UBS.
 He was vice-chairman of investment banking at UBS before he retired.
 In 2006, Freud published his autobiographical book Freud in the City which describes his life and work as a merchant banker in the City of London.